 Introduction to MIDI and Computer Music: Final Project

 The Final Project consists of music you produce using techniques learned in the course.
-There are no stylistic or content restrictions.
+There are no stylistic restrictions.
 The goal is to come up with something you like and is the result of a strong effort.
 This can’t be done well in only a couple of afternoons, so you will need to spend plenty of time on the project.